HenrikJoreteg/redux-bundler/README.md

 Commonly this would be used for passing things like api wrappers, configs, etc.

 **important**: this function will be called _with the store_.
-This allows you do do things like create API wrappers that automatically handle authorization failures to trigger redirects, etc.
+This allows you to do things like create API wrappers that automatically handle authorization failures to trigger redirects, etc.

 ### `bundle.init(store)`